-The ochre quarries of Roussillon are made of fantastic pigments ranging from yellow and orange to red.
-The mining of ochre has left its mark on the facades of Roussillon’s houses and a stroll through the village at sunrise or sunset will reveal enchanting colours.
+The ochre quarries of Roussillon are made of great pigments ranging from yellow and orange to red.
+The mining of ochre has left its mark on the facades of Roussillon’s houses, and a stroll through the village at sunrise or sunset will reveal stunning colours.

 The “Sentier de l’ocre” (ochre path) leads you through the old ochre quarries.
 If this astonishing landscape is the result of natural erosion by the wind and the rain, it has been accentuated by human hand which has cut deep galleries to extract the ochre.